OISTE/repository/OWGTMCPS.md

 ### 3.1.5  Uniqueness of names

-OWGTM requires uniqueness of names in the certificates issued by the Roots, except in the case of reissuances or renewals for the same entity.
+OWGTM requires uniqueness of names in the certificates issued by the Roots, except in the case of re-issuances or renewals for the same entity.

 For subscriber certificates, uniqueness of certificates is generally not enforced.